Jeshuakrc/Underilla/README.md

 ### Pregenerate
 Underilla is significantly slower than the vanilla generator, as it doesn't relly on noise generation but on reading the reference world's region `nbt` files and analyzing its patterns to 'clone' its surface to a vanilla world.
 So, if your world is intended for heavy duty in a big server.
 It's recommended to pre-generate the whole reference world area with a chunk generator plugin, such as [Chunky](https://www.spigotmc.org/resources/chunky.81534/).
 I'm planning adding a build-in pre-generation system in the future.

+### Performances
+Huge map generation can takes hours or even days, here is some stats about performance to help you choose your configuration settings.
+All tests have been done on paper 1.20.4 on a 1000*1000 map generation of the same world painter generated world with default settings except strategy.
+We can't garanty that your computer will be as fast as mine, but it should be enoth to imagine how much time your world will need.
+- Minecraft Vanilla generator (No Underilla) 1:36
+- None strategy 3:25 (2.13 times longer than Vanilla generation)
+- Absolute stategy 4:34 (2.85 times longer than Vanilla generation)
+- Surface srategy 4:32 (2.83 times longer than Vanilla generation)
+- Relative strategy 11:07 (6.94 times longer than Vanilla generation)

+For a 50000 * 30000 world, it would take 40 hours to generate with Minecraft vanilla generator, 113 hours in surface strategie and 279 hours in relative.

 ## Known issues